 You’ll find plenty of categories to click through, which can be found in the menu at the top of each page.

-Here’s a few popular categories:
+Here are a few POPULAR categories:

 If you’re new to eating a vegan, plant-based diet, you should definitely take a look at My Vegan Pantry & Kitchen Essentials.
 It’s a great list to get you started.
-And if you’ve been eating a plant-based diet for awhile, you may still learn something new!
+And if you’ve been eating a plant-based diet for a while, you may still learn something new!

 Commonly Asked Questions